Fronsto/Compiler-for-NanoC/Readme.md

 This is a part of a course assignment I did in my sixth semester at IIT Guwahati in the course Implementation of Programming Languages Lab.
 It uses **Flex** for lexical analysis, **Bison** for syntax and semantic analysis, and finally the generated quad array (three address code) is converted to the target x86-64 assembly by the C++ program.

-## Description of NanoC
-NanoC is a subset of C, with various of its core functionalities including pointers, single dimensional arrays, functions, separate global and function scopes, conditional statements with boolean expressions and iteration statements.

-// ... expand but be concise
+## What the heck is NanoC, I hear you ask
+NanoC is a subset of C with most of its core features, designed to ease up the assignment (making a compiler for C with all its details and intricacies would be too much and would take a lot more time than half a semester).
+It includes, among other things, support for
+- pointers,
+- 1D arrays,
+- boolean expressions,
+- functions (with support for recursive calls),
+- iterative statements (for loop),
+- conditional statements (if-else) and
+- separate function scopes.

+[Assignment3](/Assignment3) contains the entire description of NanoC (with its Lexical Grammar and Phase Structure Grammar).

 ## Working of the Compiler
 // ... to complete